Torazu sanmoku is Japanese for “Three points without capturing” and refers to the following situation:

 Mathematical Go defends the 3-point ruling in terms of combinatorial game theory; see derivation for details.
 Note that this derivation is in terms of territory scoring, not stone scoring; see also the Discussion sub-page.

-(By “each side” Chen means that each player plays the same number of stones.)
+(Note: colors in the source are reversed, and by “each side” Chen means that each player plays the same number of moves/stones.)